spotware/OpenAPI.Net/src/ASP.NET.Sample/README.md

 You have to also add your web app host URL in your API application redirect URIs, otherwise the account authorization will not work and you will get an error.

-The application default URL is set to https://localhost:5001/ and http://localhost:5000/, add both to your API application redirect URIs.

 You can find the application URL on project/properties/launchSettings.json file, you can change it from there if you want to.